Did You Fail To Appear For Your Court Hearing?

 Did You Jump Bail?

 Jumping bail or skipping bail means that you failed to appear in court at a designated time and place when there was a fixed bail bond amount made.
 If you jumped bail, the court will issue an arrest warrant.
 If you do not respond to that warrant, an outstanding warrant will be issued.
-As skilled failure to appear in court lawyers, we will work vigorously to minimize the penalties of this charge.
+As a skilled failure to appear in court lawyer, Steven J. Moore will work vigorously to minimize the penalties of this charge.
 Penalties for failing to appear in court include jail time and fines.

 In some cases, the individual may no longer reside in Louisiana.
 If you face failure to appear in court charges and are no longer in Louisiana, we may be able to appear in court on your behalf, depending on the specific circumstances of your case.

-We are high-quality criminal defense attorneys who have helped people with failure to appear in court charges for more than 20 years.
+Our high-quality criminal defense attorney has helped people with failure to appear in court charges for more than 25 years.
 We understand that sometimes people have valid reasons for not being able to be in court, and we have full command of the many defenses available to our clients.
 Our goal is to keep you out of jail and avoid the consequences of this offense.